 - **ENDED:** Conversation that was ended manually by an operator or automatically because the contact didn’t reply for 30 days.
 Ended conversations only show up under **All conversations** unless they’re resumed by a contact or operator and regain one of the active status above.

-**When one or more operators are online:**
+**When one or more operators are available:**

 New incoming conversations are automatically routed to the available operators.

-**When no operators are online:**
+**When no operators are available:**

 Newly started conversations appear under **unassigned**.
 You can assign them to yourself by clicking **Assign to me** in the bottom of the conversation.